Perfect Manicotti consists of tender pasta shells, stuffed with a savory ricotta and mozarella cheese mixture, then topped with a rich tomato sauce!

 And now that we've cleared that up, let's move onto this "Manicotti" recipe:)

-Ricotta cheese is a mild, fluffy cheese that consists of the whey proteins from the cheese-making process.
+Ricotta is a mild, fluffy cheese that consists of the whey proteins from the cheese-making process.

-One of the easiest ways to make perfect Manicotti is by piping the cheese into the shells.
-Place the cheese mixture in a piping bag (or plastic storage bag), snip the corner and squeeze the cheese filling into both ends of the shell.
+One of the easiest ways to make perfect Manicotti is to pipe the filling into the shells using a medium sized storage bag.
+Place the Ricotta mixture in a piping bag (or plastic storage bag), snip the corner and squeeze the cheese filling into both ends of the shell.

 Craving More?
 Try Baked Rigatoni